ruiqi7/repentance-part-2/README.md

 Set in a maze with horror elements, the game is targeted at players who are drawn to experiencing thrill in a controlled environment.
 Additionally, the 5-minute time constraint on the game makes it suitable for players who prefer or can only afford to play in short bursts.

 #### Participants
 Since it is difficult to find participants who specifically match our target audience, the requirement for participants is broadened to be people who enjoy computer games.
-In addition, Participants who are not well-versed in horror games may provide unique viewpoints and the horror elements they experience may be more effective.
+In addition, participants who are not well-versed in horror games may provide unique viewpoints and the horror elements they experience may be more effective.

 #### Recruitment
-Recruiting of participants will be primarily done through friends
+Recruiting of participants will be primarily done through friends.

 ### Data collection